iaretechnician/barebones-masterserver-wiki/Tutorial:-From-Scratch:-Part-3-(WIP).md

 We're going to be adding a bit of code in this tutorial.
 Some will be new, some will be taken from the included assets.
 We're not going to be walking through this line-by-line, but I'll add comments to explain what different parts are doing.
 I recommend reading through the original scripts as well to better understand what is going on, as well as what is possible to add.

+### PLEASE READ:
+In my attempts to simplify everything and keep everything as tidy as possible, I made a small error in judgment.
+If we were truly to do this from scratch, we'd need to re-write several modules that allow the game to be played.
+I plan on covering these modules and how to write your own in later tutorials.
+For now, we'll make do with copying the modules from the **MasterServer** object from the scene Assets>Barebones>Demos>Quicksetup>Scenes>*MasterAndSpawner* and use it in our **scratchMasterServer** scene.

+At the end of this tutorial, I will post a link to a download of the project thus far to ensure that any confusion is cleared up.

 ----

 # Step 1